Archive product

 Description

-Among all parts of the continent, indigenous Australian artists have built traditions dating back 50,000 years, working in various contexts—from sacred and secret ceremonial lands to more public spheres.
+Among all parts of the continent, Indigenous Australian artists have built traditions dating back 50,000 years, working in various contexts, from sacred and secret ceremonial lands to more public spheres.
 All media have been considered, from painting, sculpture, engraving, construction, and weaving to photography, graphics, and textile design.
-Aboriginal art history was brought into the 21st century in this revised and expanded third edition, featuring a new chapter that presents the latest achievements in each region of Australia.
-The influence of urban life, the development of local art centers supporting indigenous artists’ work, and the increasing number of women artists all attest to the ongoing dynamism and vitality of Aboriginal art.
+Aboriginal art history was introduced into the 21st century in this revised and expanded third edition, featuring a new chapter that presents the latest achievements in each region of Australia.
+The influence of urban living, the development of local art centers supporting Indigenous artists’ work, and the increasing number of women artists all attest to the ongoing dynamism and vitality of Aboriginal art.

 Thames & Hudson was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as leading scientific research, accessible to a broad audience.
-To reflect an international perspective, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.
+Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to a broad audience.
+To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent family company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles printed.
-It publishes high-quality books across all areas of visual creativity: fine arts (fine, applied, decorative, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+Today, still an independent family company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles published.
+It publishes high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 The list of children’s books is also expanding.
 Headquartered in London, with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
-Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foge.
-Neurath and Foge developed a pioneering concept of what is now called book packaging (or co-publishing), where book ideas are developed, ordered, produced, and sold to publishers operating in different markets and languages to create large editions and reduce unit production costs.
-Neurath’s concept was the first of many innovations introduced to the publishing world by Thames & Hudson.
+Initially, he worked as production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
+Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where ideas for books are developed, ordered, produced, and sold to publishers operating in different markets and languages, to create large editions and reduce unit production costs.
+Neurath’s concept was the first of many innovations introduced into the publishing world by Thames & Hudson.

 Of the ten titles published on Thames & Hudson’s first list in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, was the first and most successful.
-The company’s strong belief in the longevity of books was evident from the start, with titles remaining in print until 1971.
-Also in the first year, *Out of My Later Years* by Albert Einstein was published, an early indicator of the program’s scope.
-As the list gradually expanded from ten titles in 1950 to 144 in 1955, the company moved its offices from High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
-The manufacturing remained at this address, eventually expanding to five buildings by 1999, when it returned to High Holborn.
+This demonstrated the company’s strong belief from the outset in the longevity of books, which remained in print until 1971.
+Also in the first year of publication was *Out of My Later Years* by Albert Einstein, an early indicator of the program’s breadth.
+As the list gradually and successfully expanded from ten titles in 1950 to 144 in 1955, the company moved its offices to High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, the epicenter of London’s book publishing industry.
+The manufacturing remained at this address, eventually expanding to five houses by 1999, when it returned to High Holborn.

 In 1958, Thames and Hudson launched one of the most renowned series, *World of Art*, which became the foundation of a highly diverse list.
-Characterized by pocket-sized editions and black covers, the series expanded in just seven years to include 49 titles.
-Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “stained with paint copies” in every art school across the country.
+Characterized by pocket-sized format and black covers, the series expanded in just seven years to include 49 titles.
+Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “stained with paint copies in every art school in the country.”

 The year 2016 marked an extraordinary new chapter for the company, announcing publishing partnerships with two of the world’s most important museums: the British Museum and the Victoria and Albert Museum.

 Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
-Its extensive catalog includes thousands of incredible book titles, many of which are prestigious collector’s editions.
+Its extensive catalog includes thousands of incredible book titles.
+Many of these are prestigious collector’s editions.

 Manufacturer information